West Ham reportedly ready to pay £20 for Fulham star Tom Cairney

 The future of Cairney is likely to be a key talking point until the transfer window closes on Wednesday, but the Cottagers remain firm in their stance.

-The Scotland international was a notable absentee for yesterday's 3-1 victory over Barnsley, with the club confirming he missed out as a result of his ongoing knee injury.
+The Scotland international was a notable absentee for Saturday's 3-1 victory over Barnsley, with the club confirming he missed out as a result of his ongoing knee injury.

 The 27-year-old was subject to a £20m bid from Newcastle in the summer and has since signed a new deal - one of the longest at the club.